needle-mirror/com.unity.netcode/Runtime/SourceGenerators/Source~/Documentation/README.md

 ## The motivation for moving toward a new worflow
 In the previous code-generation system we were relying on Unity Editor compilation hooks to add generated serialization code to the project.
-By simplifying the logic, at the end of the compilation for every assembly who were referencing Unity.NetCode and have some types to serialize, we generated:
+By simplifying the logic, at the end of the compilation for every assembly who were referencing Unity.Netcode and have some types to serialize, we generated:
 - a new derived assembly definition, with suffix .generated
 - all the component/rpc/command serializers